devmix/openjst/README.md

 #### Configuring project

 At the initial stage of development as a replacement for the database used H2 Database Engine.
-You can change the location to save the database in **server-mobile-ds.xml** (by default **~/server-mobile**)
+You can change location of database in `server-mobile-ds.xml` (by default `~/server-mobile`)

 ### Build